 Fault is not typically considered when deciding on how to appropriately divide property.
 It can, however, be used in deciding alimony -- determining what would be considered reasonable and what would not be.
 A spouse who has had an affair, as an example, may be awarded a low amount of spousal support.
 On the other hand, the spouse who suffered due to adultery may be given a higher amount.

 - On What Basis Can a Divorce be Granted in New Jersey?

 - Do Most Divorce Cases go to Litigation or are they Settled out of Court?

 - What's Your Best Advice for Somebody Who Is Contemplating Divorce in New Jersey?

-Our Toms River divorce attorneys are prepared to help you find a solution.
+Our South Jersey divorce attorneys are prepared to help you find a solution.
 Contact Stolfe Zeigler New Jersey Divorce Group at (732) 585-1651 to schedule a case review.